citr0net/citr0mods/README.md

 > [!NOTE]
 > The current version is v3.2

-A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that gives some special keybinds to the user.
-The script also disables mouse acceleration (if you want) The script fully handles modifying the hyprland configurations and adding entries to the keybinds screen.
+A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that modifies end-4 in a favorable way.
+The script fully handles modifying the hyprland configurations and adding entries to the keybinds screen.

 ## Features:
 * Disable Mouse Acceleration